1000 years from now

 Scorching skies over uninhabitable deserts ring the equator, the temperate zone becomes tropical, the arctic temperate, but without soils to grow crops.
 Sea levels are 30 meters higher than present and temperatures on average 7°C warmer.
 Coral reefs are long gone, and the sea regenerating into an ecological balance based on sponges and algae. (more)

-Measures based on International Panel on Climate Change (PPCC) projections
+Measures based on Intergovernmental Panel on Climate Change (IPCC) projections

 For millennia to come